The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Introduction

 Cosmological emulators typically aim to predict summary statistics of the matter and galaxy distributions.
 Two-point statistics, namely the power spectrum and its real-space counterpart the correlation function, are the key observables used to constrain cosmological models.
 There has been significant work emulating the matter power spectrum \citep{Heitmann2009, Lawrence2017, Giblin2019, Ho2022}.
 Recent work has extended and improved upon this approach, such as the incorporation of dynamical dark energy and massive neutrinos into emulators \citep{Angulo2021}, and the development of fully differentiable power spectrum emulators \citep{SpurioMancini2022, derose_neural_2022}.
 Other emulators predict the galaxy power spectrum \citep{Kwan2015, Pellejero-Ibanez2020, kokron_cosmology_2021}, and \cite{Wibking2019} recently emulated the galaxy correlation function along with galaxy--galaxy lensing.

-Simulation-based emulators have been used to improve precision on cosmological parameter constraints from recent surveys: \cite{Miyatake2021} constrain $S_8$ from the HSC-Y1 and SDSS data using the \textsc{DarkEmulator} \citep{Nishimichi2019}. \cite{Neveux2022} apply a Gaussian process emulator to the BOSS galaxy and eBOSS quasar samples, obtaining similar constraints as SDSS using half the amount of data. \cite{EuclidPrepII} constructed the \textsc{EuclidEmulator} to predict the nonlinear correction of the matter power spectrum in preparation for the upcoming Euclid survey; the improved version, \cite{EuclidPrepIX}, achieves 1\% accuracy or better for $0.01 \: \Mpch \leq k \leq 10 \: \Mpch$.
+Simulation-based emulators have been used to improve precision on cosmological parameter constraints from recent surveys: \cite{Miyatake2021} constrain $S_8$ from the HSC-Y1 and SDSS data using the \textsc{DarkEmulator} \citep{Nishimichi2019}. \cite{neveux_combined_2022} apply a Gaussian process emulator to the BOSS galaxy and eBOSS quasar samples, obtaining constraints similar to those of SDSS using half the amount of data. \cite{EuclidPrepII} constructed the \textsc{EuclidEmulator} to predict the nonlinear correction of the matter power spectrum in preparation for the upcoming Euclid survey; the improved version \citep{EuclidPrepIX} achieves 1\% accuracy or better for $0.01 \: \Mpch \leq k \leq 10 \: \Mpch$.

 This work is part of the \aemulus Project, which uses a suite of high-resolution $N$-body simulations expressly designed for emulation at small scales to improve cosmological constraints.
 The previous papers in the project introduce the simulation suite \citep{DeRose2018} and construct emulators of the halo mass function \citep{McClintock2018}, the galaxy correlation function \citep{Zhai2019}, and halo bias \citep{McClintock2019}.
-The \aemulus emulator has been used to constrain the growth rate of structure in the BOSS-LOWZ sample \citep{Lange2022} and the eBOSS LRG sample \citep{Chapman2021}, both obtaining nearly a factor of two increase in precision compared to standard measurements at linear scales.
-Most recently, the \aemulus project constructed two-point function emulators that include models of assembly bias and deviations from general relativity (GR) to provide improved precision on the growth rate of structure parameter from the BOSS survey \citep{Zhai2022}.
+The \aemulus emulator has been used to constrain the growth rate of structure in the BOSS-LOWZ sample \citep{Lange2022} and the eBOSS LRG sample \citep{Chapman2021}, both obtaining nearly a factor-of-two increase in precision on $\fsig$ compared to standard measurements at linear scales.
+Most recently, the \aemulus project constructed two-point function emulators that include models of assembly bias and deviations from general relativity (GR) to provide improved precision on the growth rate of structure parameter from the BOSS survey \citep{zhai_aemulus_2023}.